 From the gulf shore to the big river, drivers in the Bayou State enjoy some amazing views, but they pay a steep price for the privilege.
-According to the National Association of Insurance Commissioners, Louisiana ranks up near the top of the list of most expensive states for auto insurance - a particular challenge in a state where the median income is just over $40,000 a year.
+According to the National Association of Insurance Commissioners, Louisiana ranks up at the top of the list of most expensive states for auto insurance - a particular challenge in a state with a fairly modest median income.
 "This has been a decades-long challenge for our state," says Louisiana Commissioner of Insurance Jim Donelon.
 Read on to learn more about insurance requirements in Louisiana, and what you can do to avoid sticker shock.

 Louisiana Vehicle Insurance Requirements